-Facts that underscore why we should all help to rebuild lives and restore human dignity:
+Facts that underscore why we should all support rebuild refugees lives and restore their human dignity:

-- The number of people who have been forcibly displaced from their homes was estimated at over 43.7 million at the end of 2010.
+- The number of people who have been forcibly displaced from their homes was estimated at an ultimate record of over 68.5 million at the end of 2018.

 - Today there are more displaced people in the world than at any time in history.

 - About 80% of all refugees and internally displaced people are women and children.

 - Over 80% of refugees remain within their region of origin, so the burden of hosting refugees falls largely on poorer countries.

 - A refugee is entitled to international protection under the 1951 Convention Relating to the Status of Refugees and its 1967 Protocol.